Overview of Banks in Switzerland

 #2.
 Credit Suisse:

-This top bank in Switzerland was founded in the year 1856, around 161 years ago.
+It was founded in the year 1856, around 161 years ago.
 Its head-quarter is located in Zurich.
 At the end of 2015, it had the total assets of CHF 820.80 billion.
 Around 48,200 people work here.
 The focus of Credit Suisse is on investment banking, asset management, and private banking.
 At the end of 2015, the operating income of Credit Suisse was CHF 2.42 billion.
-It had the total equity of CHF 44.38 billion at the end of 2015.
+It had total equity of CHF 44.38 billion at the end of 2015.

 #3.
 Raiffeisen Switzerland: